-You can fulfill the American dream of homeownership by owning an apartment just as you can with a traditional home.
+You can fulfill the American dream of homeownership by owning an apartment just as you can with a traditional single-tenant home.
 Owning instead of renting can also be good for your finances, as you’re building equity in a property you can later sell instead of throwing money away to a landlord.
-So if you’re interested in purchasing an apartment for you and your family, here’s what you need to know.
+So if you’re interested in purchasing an apartment for yourself and your family, here’s what you need to know.

 The “Rent vs. Buy” Decision

 Perhaps the biggest factor in deciding whether to rent or buy is the length of time you expect to stay in your new apartment.
 Generally speaking, if you don’t anticipate living there for at least five years, renting is likely to be a financially wiser move.